-This policy applies to all employees of the Trust, including apprentices, any casual workers, employees of subcontractors and agency workers engaged by the Trust in any of the nurseries or academies.
-Employees who might be unsure whether it is appropriate to raise their concern under this policy are encouraged to approach the Head teacher or Nursery Manager.
-Where it is not appropriate to share concerns with the Head teacher or Nursery Manager, concerns should be raised with the CEO of the Trust.
+This policy applies to all employees of the Group, including apprentices, any casual workers, employees of subcontractors and agency workers engaged by the Group.
+Employees who might be unsure whether it is appropriate to raise their concern under this policy are encouraged to approach the Director of Governance in confidence for advice.